 $ shutdown -h now # Shutdown immediately

-$ reboot # Reboot the system
+$ reboot # Reboot the system10.
+Networking and Connectivity

 ping